-The driving force behind SBTs is the Science-Based Targets initiative (SBTi), a joint initiative by CDP, UNGC, WRI and WWF.
-It created methods and criteria for SBTs and validates company targets.
-Such targets must have a time frame between 5 and 15 years, and cover scope 1 and 2 in accordance with Greenhouse Gas Protocol standard.
-If a company's scope 3 emissions cover more than 40% of its overall scope 1, 2 and 3 emissions, targets must also cover scope 3.
+The driving force behind SBTs is the Science-Based Targets Initiative (SBTi), a joint initiative of CDP, UNGC, WRI and WWF that develops methods and criteria for effective corporate climate action and validates corporate targets.
+Such targets must take into account scopes 1 and 2 according to the Greenhouse Gas Protocol Standard.
+If a company's scope 3 emissions account for more than 40 per cent of its total scope 1, scope 2 and scope 3 emissions, the targets must also cover scope 3.

 Take a look at the SBTi criteria for more detailed information.

 The SBTi also developed a Net-Zero Standard for companies.
 This provides a clear and science-based definition of net zero and is the world’s first framework in the private sector for setting long-term, ambitious and science-based net zero targets.

 - Aim for rapid and significant emissions reductions